b3-exmo/b3-exmo.github.io/docs/Culture/Dont-leave.md

 >
 > *Never abandon the ==great truths revealed through the Prophet Joseph Smith==.
 Never stop reading, pondering, and applying the doctrine of Christ contained in the ==Book of Mormon==.*

-&mdash; *[To Whom Shall We Go?](https://www.churchofjesuschrist.org/study/general-conference/2016/10/to-whom-shall-we-go?lang=eng&id=p18-p19#p18)*, Elder M. Russell Ballard, Quorum of the Twelve Apostles, General Conference 2016 October
+— *[To Whom Shall We Go?](https://www.churchofjesuschrist.org/study/general-conference/2016/10/to-whom-shall-we-go?lang=eng&id=p18-p19#p18)*, Elder M. Russell Ballard, Quorum of the Twelve Apostles, General Conference 2016 October

 &nbsp;